-There are a lot of worrying thoughts and misconception about creditors that what they may do and cannot do during your debt problems.
+There are a lot of worrying thoughts and misconceptions about creditors, what they may do and cannot do during your debt problems.

-We hear from my clients that they are scared of debt recovery agent and Bailiff knocking their doors.
+We hear from my clients that they are scared of debt recovery agents and Bailiff knocking on their doors.

 Debt Problems can create a lot of other family problems.

 Debt Problems must be dealt with in a timely manner

 The rules around creditors sending court forms have changed.
 You should now receive a “letter of claim” before any court action.
 It is a new Pre-Action Protocol for debt claims.

 Call our office on 0203 318 0990 for immediate debt advice.